ArvindR07/WhatsAppBotDocs/docs/source/index.rst

       Values: The path to the image in String format

-               (While Windows supports all image formats, Mac only supports .jpeg)
+      Note: (Windows supports all image formats, Mac only supports .jpeg)

 **Example:**